Course Descriptions

 The history of social control with a focus on how social, legal, and political structures constrain individuals and groups by constructing and regulating morality.
 Topics include state policy, moral panics, the management of risk and public security, and institutions of control including justice, education, medicine, and the media.

-Examines the causes and consequences of the over- and under-representation of Aboriginal persons in the Canadian criminal justice system.
+Examines the causes and consequences of the over- and under-representation of Indigenous persons in the Canadian criminal justice system.
 Topics include prevention, policing, sentencing and courts, incarceration and accommodations.
-The particular impacts on Aboriginal youth and Aboriginal women are also considered.
+The particular impacts on Indigenous youth and Indigenous women are also considered.

-Note: Students with credit for NS 219 may not take this course for credit.
+Note: Students with credit for INDG 219 may not take this course for credit.

 The study of social movements, institutional formation, and other collective phenomena such as fads, crazes, manias, panics, rumours, riots and mob outbursts.
 Collective behaviour theory and related sociological approaches are surveyed and applied.